vivek7039/Text-Summarization-using-LSA/README.md

 Also, the entire FNS dataset can be accessed [here](https://drive.google.com/file/d/1o7iW-cpIXCpQI7mNaYJ4T-2vQOwgRbVw/view).

 The complete file takes time to run.
-If you want to see a demo you can use the toy dataset and toy file.
+If you want to see a demo you can use the toy dataset and toy file included in the repository.